Dylllllan/asda-calculator-task/README.md

     - This causes issues when chaining operations together where the precedence of operators matters.
 For example, `1 + 2 * 3` results in `9` instead of `7`.
     - Overcoming this limitation has been explored in the `Operator-precedence` branch.
 - The calculator app does not support keyboard input.
-- There are no unit or integration tests for the calculator app.
+- There are no tests for the components or end-to-end integration tests for the calculator app.